libopenstorage/stork/README.md

 ## Hyper-Convergence
 Stork can be used to co-locate pods with where their data is located.
 This is achieved by using a [kubernetes scheduler extender](https://github.com/kubernetes/kubernetes/issues/11470).
 The scheduler is configured to use stork as an extender.
-So everytime a pod is being scheduled, the scheduler will send filter and prioritize requests to stork.
+So every time a pod is being scheduled, the scheduler will send filter and prioritize requests to stork.
 Stork will then check with the storage driver
 You can either configure the default kubernetes scheduler to communicate with